chook81/microsoft-graph-docs/api-reference/beta/synchronization/synchronization-job-delete.md

 # Delete Synchronization Job

 Stops the synchronization job, and permanently deletes all the state associated with it.
-Already provisioned accounts remain unchanged.
+Synchronizaed accounts remain as-is.

 ## Request